gijookim/watersupply_standard_update/README.md

 In order to replicate the steps of the analysis on Boryeong Reservoir, download the data files from on the following Dataset on Mendeley Data (http://dx.doi.org/10.17632/9ntcdscwpd.3) and copy the files into /sim/data in this repository, which is currently empty.
 After that, run the main_script.m file by carefully following the instructions given inside the code file.

-This code is used to generate the dataset used to generate figures in: Kim, G. J., & Kim, Y. O. (2021).
-How does the coupling of real-world policies with optimization models expand the practicality of solutions in reservoir operation problems?.
-Water Resources Management, 1-17. https://link.springer.com/article/10.1007/s11269-021-02862-y

-Informal Erratums to the article is attached in "Informal_Erratum.pdf."
-Please refer to this file as the informal Erratum to the paper Kim and Kim (2021), mentioned above.

-The description of the original M3O toolbox can be found from https://github.com/mxgiuliani00/M3O-Multi-Objective-Optimal-Operations.
-Please refer to the original Readme file for more detailed explanations regarding methods using M3O toolbox.